dbvisel/tapestryviewer/README.md

    - could maybe get this to work inside of the maker preview
  - move settings to drawer rather than header
  - get data from internet archive api in maker
-   - figure out what type a link is?
    - add item metadata – video start/end points etc.
    - from a collection, make a bunch of items?